-- Enjoy learning in purpose-built facilities and be part of a small cohort of students in the early years of the course at our modern, purpose-built Medical School on the Royal Derby Hospital's site
+- Study in our modern, purpose-built Medical School on the Royal Derby Hospital’s site

 - Gain early interaction with patients through regular visits to general practices and hospitals

-The first 18 months will be spent at our Medical School in Derby.
-During these early years, problem-based learning (PBL) methods are used in combination with a variety of other teaching methods, including: lectures, workshops and clinical skills sessions.
-Early clinical experience is also provided in clinical settings and personal and professional development is encouraged.
+The first 18 months will be spent in Derby at our Medical School.
+It will be a problem-based learning (PBL) course in which you will work in small groups using case studies to explore clinical scenarios.
+These will be supported by taught classes – lectures, workshops and clinical skills sessions.
+Early clinical experience will be provided in clinical settings and personal and professional development will be encouraged.

 The course is divided into modules, each of which examines a different system of the body.
 Working in groups, you will study the underlying science, physiology and wider issues presented by a case study each week.

 - anatomy workshops – looking at how the body works

 - pathology workshops – examining the processes of disease

 - clinical skills sessions – introducing all the skills you will need to practise medicine